Life Insurance for Smokers

 Cigar and pipe smoking are two additional activities that many may not associate with smoking.

-Also, be careful with smoking cessation products, like nicotine patches.
-Since they contain nicotine, it will show up in tests.
+Also, be careful with smoking cessation products, like nicotine patches or gum.
+Since they contain nicotine, it will show up in urine tests.

-You must explain to the insurance company your use of a nicotine patch, so you won’t be considered a smoker.
+You must explain to the insurance company your use of a nicotine patch, so you can qualify for non-smoker rates.

-How Much are the Premiums for Life Insurance for Smokers?
+How Much Are Life Insurance Rates for Smokers?

 How much higher?
-Based on life insurance quotes we’ve received, you can generally expect to pay premiums on term life insurance policies as much as four times higher than for non-smokers.
+Based on life insurance quotes we’ve received, you can generally expect to pay premiums on term life insurance policies as much as four times higher than for non-tobacco users.

 Non-Smoker Sample Rate